 After two years in pilot phase, the Department of Health and Human Services is expected to launch a permanent HIPAA audit program later this year.
 Wise institutions will be prepared—the DHHS Office of Civil Rights has shown a strong willingness to levy fines for non-compliance with regulations around the Privacy Rule, Security Rule and Breach Notification Rule.
 Lessons learned from the pilot program can help your organization be prepared for the unenviable day when an audit letter from OCR arrives in the mail.

-This Web Seminar will cover:
+This Web Seminar on demand will cover:

 - The types of compliance failures uncovered during the pilot phase of the audit program